 - If you’re having trouble locating your financial aid award, reach out to your Financial Aid Office on campus and they will be able to print and/or send you a new one.

-☐ If you are planning to enter a master’s degree program in the fall, you will also need:
+☐ If you are planning to enter a master’s degree program in fall 2024, you will also need:

 - A list of where you’re applying to graduate school, your program of study, type of degree, and the date you applied OR the application deadline.